2020NCOV/ncov-report/contributions/PangYunming.md

-This is my first pull request
+This is my second pull request
+I use the command"vim" to complete the modification.